lineality/Online_Voting_Using_One_Time_Pads/README.md

 - types of tests
 - role of quality random and pseudo random numbers
 - clock problems and clock accuracy in voting network
+- importance of culture and cultural concepts for testing
+- importance of aspects of testing not being see as culturally 'rude' such as asking questions, double checking, redundant communication, etc.

 ## Time Databases and Coordinated Decisions
 - race conditions